-Science in the News is pleased to announce the 2017 Spring Lecture Series!
-Every other week, a Harvard graduate or medical student presents current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
+Science in the News is pleased to announce the 2017 Fall Lecture Series!
+Every week, a Harvard graduate or medical student presents current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
 Our seminars are free and open to audience members of any age and background.

-This year’s series will feature five lectures:
+This year’s series will feature nine lectures:

 Stay tuned for detailed information on each coming seminar!